 - #6View all Photos#6 in Reykjavik3.5 miles to city centerFree, Churches/Religious Sites, SightseeingTYPELess than 1 hourTIME TO SPEND3.5 miles to city centerFree, Churches/Religious Sites, SightseeingTYPELess than 1 hourTIME TO SPEND

 Iceland's tallest and largest church is also its most photographed site.
 Named after 17th-century hymn writer and church scholar Reverend Hallgrímur Pétursson, this church took nearly 50 years to complete, with construction on it starting in 1945.
-The shape of the futuristic structure is a cross between a glacier and
+The shape of the futuristic structure is a cross between a glacier and a rocket ship.

 - #7View all PhotosfreeLaugavegur#7 in Reykjavik3.1 miles to city centerFree, Cafes, ShoppingTYPE1 to 2 hoursTIME TO SPEND3.1 miles to city centerFree, Cafes, ShoppingTYPE1 to 2 hoursTIME TO SPEND

 For open-air shopping, stroll along Laugavegur.
 This shopping-centric street is filled with boutiques selling souvenirs, clothing and specialty foods like local cheeses and meats.
 Additionally, you'll find an array of restaurants that serve everything from Icelandic to Italian to sushi.